-There are several factors favorable for commercializing new cancer, CNS and sexual dysfunction drugs that may be first-in-class or market leaders, including:
+There are several factors favorable for commercializing new cancer drugs that may be first-in-class or market leaders, including:

-- · Expedited Regulatory or Commercialization Pathways.
+- Expedited Regulatory or Commercialization Pathways.
 Drugs for life-threatening diseases such as cancer are often treated by the FDA as candidates for fast track, priority and accelerated reviews.
 Expedited regulatory review may lead to clinical studies that require fewer patients, or expedited clinical trials. - Favorable Environment for Formulary Access and Reimbursement.
 Cancer drugs with proven efficacy or survival benefit, and cost-effective clinical outcomes would be expected to gain rapid market uptake, formulary listing and payer reimbursement.
-In addition, drugs that have orphan designations are generally reimbursed by insurance companies given that there are few, if any, alternatives.
-Because mental disorders affect more than 55 million estimated Americans, the burden of illness is significant for insurance companies as well as for employers.
-Given the significant cost of treating behavioral health problems, there is a favorable environment for formulary access and reimbursement for effective products that treat multiple disorders. - · Focus on Specialty Markets.
+In addition, drugs that have orphan designations are generally reimbursed by insurance companies given that there are few, if any, alternatives. - · Focus on Specialty Markets.
 The marketing of new drugs to specialty physicians can be accomplished with a specialty sales force that requires fewer personnel and lower related costs than a typical sales force that markets to primary care physicians and general practitioners.